-The Enduring Appeal of Normandy
+The Enduring Appeal of Historic Normandy

-Originally posted on & updated on 14th December, 2023
+Originally posted on & updated on 30th October, 2024

 Normandy has always enjoyed a special place in the hearts of British holidaymakers and ex pats and the reasons for its popularity go far beyond its accessibility.
 For many ferry cross-Channel travellers this is their first experience of France and their initial impressions are often of a place where time seems to have stood still.
 The wide open spaces, acres of apple orchards and golden stretches of dune-lined sandy beaches remind them of England in days gone by before life became a hectic scramble between the office, congested roads and home.